Abhishek-Krishna-A-M/quick_file_sender/README.md

 - **Zero Mobile Setup:** No app required on the receiving end; uses the native mobile browser.
 - **Two-Way Transfer:** Send files to your phone *or* receive files from your phone — with a single flag.
 - **High Speed:** Uses Go's `http.ServeContent` for zero-copy data transfer and optimized throughput.
+- **Persistent Mode (-k):** Keep the server alive after a transfer to send or receive multiple batches without restarting.
+- **Custom Port (-p):** Default to 8080 for easy firewall whitelisting, or specify your own port.
+- **mDNS Support:** Provides a .local backup URL if your IP address changes.
 - **Smart Streaming:**
   - *Single Files:* Served raw for immediate use (e.g., PDFs, APKs, Images).
   - *Multiple Files/Folders:* Zipped on-the-fly and streamed—no waiting for compression to finish.